Stratford-on-Avon

 Community facilities and the kind of services that are delivered from them are at the heart of so many of our towns and villages and often their contribution to the social fabric of south Warwickshire is overlooked.
 The Community Grant Scheme 2025 will be for capital projects enabling eligible organisations to submit applications to improve community buildings and other assets that provide so much to local people.

-All details of the Scheme and how to apply can be found in the 'Information and Guidance Document' but the key details about the scheme can be found below.
+All details of the Scheme and how to apply can be found in the 'Information and Guidance Document' and the Priority Area Amendment Document but the key details about the scheme can be found below.
+Details of the Information Sessions held in November can also be found here: Information Sessions Presentation.

 Play park Pavilion BCC garden 2